 Job interviews can be hard, sometimes awkward, and sometimes they are, shockingly, quite pleasant.
 One way you can take the pressure off a little is to make sure that you are prepared to give impressive, engaging answers to the interviewer.
 You should have already done your pre-interview research… if not you can get some hot tips on that here

 You're going to want to be able to give solid answers when asked about your experience without coming across as if you are bragging.
-One way that you can do this is by using the S.T.A.R method.
+One way that you can do this is by using the star interview method.

 These types of behavioural questions are typically about how you have handled certain work situations in the past.
 Past performance can be a good indicator of the future, so interviewers ask these types of questions to help them determine if you have the skills and experience to excel in the job you are interviewing for.

 As an example, the interviewer may be looking for proof of your problem-solving skills, ability to analyse situations, and how creative you are amongst many other things.